I’m finding a lot of peace in drawing nasturtiums. Sometimes I’m even late leaving the house because I stop to draw them.

 She stretches and yawns.
 She thought about tidying Josh’s room, but then, it’s not hers to tidy.
 I say that I like it as it is.
 We go down to the kitchen to raid breakfast and recipe books.
 I could bake.
 Scones feels close to right but not there.
 Xan asks to borrow spinach.
 I can help there.
 She fries herself an enchilada and says she’s going to take it upstairs, finish her show.
 I say I’m going to check recipes on my laptop and follow.
 I check recipes on my laptop and, with shadows across our gardens, our second neighbour to the right—in line with my chair—hangs an orange fluorescent waistcoat off his line, printed TRITON.
 TRITON lights the vines on his fence.
 TRITON flares when the rest of the view drowns blue.
 Delia online has a forum, gently chastising Diane for offering to bake a friend’s wedding cake.
 ‘I don’t mean to be rude Diane,’ they write.
 Finally I remember the Waitrose tea loaf recipe with tea infused fruit and make a Post-it of what I need.
 Vine fruits.
 That sort of thing.
 Air.
 I need air.
 And not this floor.
 I could use a little pavement.

 At the corner of Hargrave Road a man who can hardly walk is being held back by a man who can.
+He watches me.
 When I pass both are released and continue.
 I really hope it wasn’t for me.
-I am listening to a banjo through deteriorating Sennheiser headphones.
-I cannot harm.
-I really hope I cannot harm.
+I am listening to a banjo through sort-of broken Sennheiser headphones.
+But I think they thought I might harm them.
 I make for the Co-op and I buy a lemon because there may be no lemons in the kitchen.
 I do not buy cannellini beans because I have borlotti at home and they’ll do.
 I buy a packet of caster sugar because there may be no caster sugar in the kitchen.

 Fine Art MA, The Slade School of Fine Art, University College London, 2009